ivanatu/Shopping_list_Api/README.md

     $ python run.py db migrate
     $ python run.py db upgrade
     $ nohup python run.py runserver > logs/shop.log 2>&1>> logs/shop.log & disown
+To run tests,
+make sure the TEST variable is turned to TRUE TEST=TRUE

 Base URL for the API

 The base url for this api is https://app.swaggerhub.com/apis/ivanatu/shopping_list_API/1.0.0#/ in case you want to try out this API endpoints using curl or postman from your computer with out cloning this repository.
 For example, on linux commandline issue this curl command to login (you will need to first register to login, please see documentation).